[Emilia Romagna Slow] Dante’s walk

-“A journey in history and nature which inspired one of the fathers of Italian language and culture, through ancient castles, magical landscapes and silent hermitages where you can still find an intimate tranquility”
+“A journey through history and the natural world that inspired one of the fathers of Italy’s language and culture, through age-old castles, magical landscapes and peaceful hermitages where you can still find an intimate tranquillity”.

-The walk starts at Dante’s tomb in Ravenna and finishes at the Dante’s House Museum in Florence, crossing most of the places of Dante’s exile and which the poet described in many steps of the Divine Comedy.
-According to the historians, Dante was in the Casentino area between 1302 and 1313, often changing his residence according to the political phase but always being a guest in the properties and castles of the Conti Guidi family.
-Dante’s Way is, therefore, a cultural, artistic, historical, philosophical and spiritual journey between the ancient cities of Florence and Ravenna, where the father of culture and the Italian has stayed for a long time in his life.
+The walk begins at Dante’s tomb in Ravenna and finishes at the Dante’s House Museum in Florence, taking in many of the places where the poet spent time in exile and which he described in many passages of the Divine Comedy.
+According to historians, Dante was in the Casentino area between 1302 and 1313, often moving house depending on the political lie of the land at the time, but he was certainly a guest in the properties and castles of the Counts of Guidi.
+Dante’s Walk is therefore a cultural, artistic, historical, philosophical and spiritual journey between the old cities of Florence and Ravenna, through the places where the great poet spent much of his life.

 Hamlets along the Way

 Passing as it does through a picturesque area strewn with medieval castles and villages, Dante’s Walk takes in many of Italy’s loveliest and best-known little towns.

 Take the chance to visit beautiful Brisighella, Portico di Romagna and San Benedetto in Alpe, set in a delightful stretch of country threaded by rivers and dotted with waterfalls offering a blissfully refreshing summer dip.
 As you head down towards the plain, pop in to Dovadola, an old town belonging to the Guidi family where Dante stayed for a few months.